ZaneAvernathy/ModularMinimugBox/README.md

-Be sure to grab [lyn](http://feuniverse.us/t/ea-asm-tool-lyn-elf2ea-if-you-will/2986)

 Editing the modular minimug box (henceforth just the MMB) involves two steps for users: Picking which modules to use and then setting the options for those modules.
-Both of these are done in one file, `MMB Configuration.txt`.

 Modules are broadly grouped into types, such as modules that display minimugs, names, numbers, etc.